 The campus with a quirky past but brilliant future

-It was a simple idea that very soon proved to be the seed to something even bigger for the future: The conception of the next in line Maria 01 Campus — soon to be Europe’s biggest startup campus.
+It was a simple idea that proved to be the seed to something even more significant for the future: The conception of the next in line Maria 01 Campus — soon to be Europe’s biggest startup campus.
 (You can read more about the campus here).

 But no startup campus on earth has such eerie features.

 This place has secrets.
 Secrets that hide between walls and that hospital denizens whisper about in the hallways.
-Then again, it is the secrets that make this place special.
+Then again, it is the secrets that make this place unique.

 Things you didn’t know about the ex-hospital

 Marian Sairaala (Maria’s hospital) dates back to the 1800s.
-The main yellow building is considered national heritage and thus when you visit, you will notice that it remains intact on the outside.
+The central yellow building is considered national heritage, and thus when you visit, you will notice that it remains intact on the outside.

-This piece of gorgeous architecture was designed by the known Finnish architect Lars Sonck — who is also behind several other buildings around Helsinki such as the Kallio church and Eira’s Hospital.
+This gorgeous architecture was designed by the known Finnish architect Lars Sonck — who is also behind several other buildings around Helsinki, such as the Kallio church and Eira’s Hospital.

 2. The name “Maria” comes from a love story

-The story says that the name “Maria’s Hospital” was given to the newly built hospital by the Grand Duke as a way to honor his wife and their silver wedding anniversary.
+The story says that the name “Maria’s Hospital” was given to the newly built hospital by the Grand Duke to honor his wife and their silver wedding anniversary.